 By way of solution, the authors also introduce a novel test for establishing the lawfulness of self-defense by proxy targets.
 Central to this test is the principle of concurrent application (of jus ad bellum and jus in bello targeting norms), which the authors marginally manipulate to provide a quasi-legal status to pre-bello and post-bello considerations.
 This is crucial to the overall analysis because in doing so they ensure that a level of humanitarian protection can be provided which surpasses that which is currently provided by existing interpretations.

 By way of overall overview, the analysis continues by providing the authors’ definition of EAI in Part II.
 Part III identifies those jus ad bellum and jus in bello rules that are applicable (in their use) when purposed for self-defensive acts and the further implications of self-defensive actions within the twilight zone of those two distinct realms of international law.
 Part IV conducts a detailed analysis of influence communications within the overarching context of pre-emption.
-Following this discussion, the authors identify the concept of perpetual self-defense”, and the existence the notion of “pre-emptive self-defense by proxy”. n Part V, the authors provide an authoritative “test” for determining whether the target of an act of self-defense by proxy should be deemed as lawful.
-To concretely illustrate its application, the authors run and simulate that test through number of scenarios.
+Following this discussion, the authors identify the concept of perpetual self-defense”, and the existence the notion of “pre-emptive self-defense by proxy”.
+In Part V, the authors provide an authoritative “test” for determining whether the target of an act of self-defense by proxy should be deemed as lawful.
+To concretely illustrate its application, the authors run and simulate that test through a number of scenarios.
 Part VI of the discussion considers a number of further implications that are likely to arise as a consequence of the recalibration of the pre-emptive threshold (from the introduction of EAI for the purpose of influence communications in the wider sense of the ad bellum).
 Somewhat uniquely, the authors continue the trajectory of pre-emptive action via influence communications by examining its possible effects on both the United Nations Security Council (in the context of collective security) and a state’s extra charter “considerations” of Humanitarian Intervention and Responsibility to Protect (R2P).
 Finally, the authors conclude and offer their closing thoughts.

 II.
 The Jus ad Bellum and Jus in Bello Legal Framework